 Suck E. Cheese's: Macki Macaw's is an example of this trope.
 The Experiment of the episode (Phantasmo, #375) was convinced to take over the broken animatronics so it could indulge its attention-seeking nature and use its ability to control inanimate objects to help others instead of hurt them.

 Superstition Episode: The episode featuring Shoe, who causes bad luck.
 At the end, the characters discover that he can be set to cause good luck instead.

-Super Strength: Stitch, although he has been stated to not be able to lift one ounce over 3000 times his own weight (this weakness has been exploited by both of the main villains).
+Super Strength: Stitch can lift over 3000 times his own weight but not an once more.
+This weakness has been exploited by both of the main villains.

 Unusually Uninteresting Sight: Many Hawaiians mistake Stitch and other experiments for normal Earth animals.
 They also mistake Gantu for a human foreigner even when he's not wearing a Paper-Thin Disguise.
 Only two American tourists noticed Gantu and the experiments were aliens and when they complained to the mayor, even giving photographic evidence, he just shrugs it off as a hoax.

 In the Frenchfry episode, Kumu doesn't seem to find it odd that the now fat Lilo is shaped so unrealistically or how she gained so much weight in so little time.

 The American Dragon Jake Long crossover stated they were in Hawaii to investigate reports of undisguised magical creatures, so apparently a few people noticed.

 Verbal Tic: Mertle has a habit of putting emphasis on words like me and my, showing how conceited she is.
 It's pretty subtle, but it's made more apparent when Lilo does it when she's hypnotised into acting like Mertle.